-In recent years there has been an increase in the number of complaints we have received where money or data has been lost to cybercrime.
+In the last year there has been an increase in the number of complaints we have received where money or data has been lost to cybercrime.
 The most common example we see relates to modified email fraud where the criminal impersonates the lawyer and asks the client to send their house deposit to another bank account.